 syndrome along with type 2 diabetes mellitus (T2DM).
 Indian diet contains a large amount of

-carbohydrates that set off unpredictable blood sugar fluctuations and leads to increased risk of
+carbohydrates that set off unpredictable blood sugar fluctuations and lead to an increased risk of

 diabetic complications.
 The aim of the present study was to identify the effect of mulberry tea in